February Sturgeon scouting mission

 Let’s get busy!

 Mike and Ash bait up the 3 rods(1 each) and cast out.
 When the weight hits the bottom the rods are set into the quick release holders.
 This allows you to set the hook immediately upon a bite.
-Quick rip equals pricked lip.
+A quick rip equals pricked lip.

 Read our 2017 Sturgeon Fishing Season Recap